teddygallion/space-invade-ish/README.md

 ## Stretch Goals / Upcoming Updates

-- Infinite Gameplay, with longer rounds and more alien enemies
+- Infinite Gameplay, with longer rounds and more alien enemies.
-- Upgrades for the players blaster
+- Upgrades for the player's blaster.
+- High scores feature using browser storage.

 ## Attributions